hariharasudhanm01/Face-Detection/README.md

 python face_detection.py
 ```

-### Command Line Arguments

-- `--video`: Path to the video file.
-If not specified, the webcam will be used as the input.

 ### Output

 The program will display the video with detected faces highlighted by bounding boxes.
 The number of detected faces is displayed on the screen.